-In this article we discuss the new emergency regulations from Cal/OSHA and provide context for these decisions and possible ramifications; including current AQIs, forecasts and protecting California Workers from Wildfire smoke.
+In this article we discuss regulations from Cal/OSHA aimed at protecting California Workers from Wildfire smoke.

 Why is Wildfire Smoke an Issue?